1 minute to read

 You can see that making your online store accessible brings a range of benefits.
 In the next section, we’ll look at how Shopware as an ecommerce platform supports you with your accessibility.

-Shopware users can expect a product update that includes adaptions explicitly aimed at reinforcing accessibility.
-The new enhancements will make Shopware more accessible and help online merchants make the necessary adjustments in their online stores.
+Shopware users will therefore receive a product update with Shopware 6.7.0.0, which includes explicit innovations aimed at strengthening accessibility.
+The new features are intended to promote the barrier-free use of Shopware and help online retailers to make the necessary adjustments to their online stores.

 “It’s very important to us to offer an integrative and accessible shopping experience.
 That’s why Shopware is committing unreservedly to promoting a digital environment that is inviting and accessible to everyone.
 As accessibility is an ongoing task, we are firmly anchoring this continuous process in our product development.
 Our goal is to give our merchants a way to reach a wider public and offer outstanding shopping experiences.”